The Best Saw For Wood Crafts (All 5 Types Explained)

 Jigsaw

 A jigsaw is one of the most popular saws used for woodwork crafts.
 Its cost of entry is much more affordable than the other two saws I have listed below.
-The Jigsaw that I personally recommend is the Black & Decker Smart Select Jigsaw
+The Jigsaw that I personally recommend is the Black & Decker Smart Select Jigsaw.

 It can cut curves and patterns along a drawn-out line quickly and efficiently.
-The one downside, however, is that this saw’s blades can bend with pressure often causing a cut to be angled instead of squared.
-To avoid this, you must never force the blade through a cut but rather keep it very sharp and let the blade itself do the work!
+The one downside, however, is that this saw’s blades can bend with pressure, often causing a cut to be angled instead of squared.

 I can tell you from experience and frustration that you need to let the powered hand tool do the work.
-Yes, you must apply force to guide the jigsaw however, that’s where you should stop.
+Yes, you must apply force to guide the jigsaw; however, that’s where you should stop.
 It doesn’t take much to snap a blade or mess up the wood.

 Another benefit of not pressing too hard when using a jigsaw is your wrist won’t get sore as easily.
 You will be able to cut shapes for hours when you let the saw do the work.

-Beveled edges are easy with a jigsaw but cutting angles and curves cleanly and concisely usually take time and practice.
-Practice, practice and practice some more!
+Practice, practice, and practice some more!
 As easy as it seems to use a jigsaw, you won’t be a pro right off the bat.
 So don’t expect that.
 Once you master this saw, you will have a ton of things you can do.

 - Tip: You can use a jigsaw similar to a scroll saw if you have a fine enough blade.
 As with a scroll saw, you use a drill to make a hole in the wood where you want to cut your design using a jigsaw.
 You just might not be able to cut as intricate work as a scroll saw.
 On larger cuts, a jigsaw will do just fine.